prithishsamanta/Lambda_Lens/README.md

-# LambdaLens — AI-Powered AWS Lambda Debugger
+# LambdaLens: An AI-Powered AWS Lambda Debugger

 > Stop staring at CloudWatch logs.
 Let AI tell you exactly what went wrong and how to fix it.